headlessuigm/headlessui/docs/docs/components/selectArrows.md

 | Param     | Description               | Type                                  | Default |
 |-----------|---------------------------|---------------------------------------|---------|
 | items     | Array of items to display | Array<{ key: String, label: String }> | `[]`    |

+### next()

+Select the next item in the list.
+If the index has reached the end of the array, it will be wrapped with the initial one.

+### previous()

+Select the previous item in the list.
+If the index has reached the start of the array, it will be wrapped with the final one.

 ### Events